Kusieqs/FlippingSkins/README.md

 ## Notes

-- All login credentials used in this project are for test accounts only and were created specifically for scraping purposes.
+All login credentials used in this project are for testing purposes only.
+They were created specifically for this tool and **can be freely used** by anyone reviewing or running the project.
-- These accounts are not linked to any personal data or real purchases.
+These accounts are not connected to any personal data, payment methods, or private information.
-- Gmail addresses and passwords included in the code are non-essential and can be disregarded.
+Gmail addresses and passwords included in the code are safe to share and reuse for demonstration or testing.

 ## Disclaimer